Last updated on August 21, 2026

 Is rent up or down in Madison?

-Average rent prices in Madison have decreased by 6% over the last month and have increased by 2% since last year.
+Average rent prices in Madison have remained the same over the last month and have decreased by 13% since last year.

 How does Madison rent compare to the national average?